Own-Data-Privateer/hoardy-mail/README.md

   - `--not-folder NAME`
   : mail folders to exclude; can be specified multiple times

-- delivery settings:
+- delivery (required):
   - `--mda COMMAND`
-  : shell command to use as an MDA to deliver the messages to (required for `fetch` subcommand)
+  : shell command to use as an MDA to deliver the messages to;
-    `imaparms` will spawn COMMAND via the shell and then feed raw RFC822 message into its `stdin`, the resulting process is then responsible for delivering the message to `mbox`, `Maildir`, etc.
+    `imaparms` will spawn COMMAND via the shell and then feed raw RFC822 message into its `stdin`, the resulting process is then responsible for delivering the message to `mbox`, `Maildir`, etc;
     `maildrop` from Courier Mail Server project is a good KISS default

+- hooks:
   - `--new-mail-cmd CMD`
   : shell command to run after the fetch cycle finishes if any new messages were successfully delivered by the `--mda`